 “You never know, maybe Bear Creek isn't all that bad,” Emma spoke with an air of optimism.
 “You may even find a great big mountain man that will sweep you off your feet.”

-Her comment made me snort, "Yeah, right?
-He would have to be big, in order to lift me off my feet," I scoffed, referring to my curvy self.
-Mother nature blessed me with a trunk full of junk and a set of air bags for good measure.
+Her comment made me snort, “Yeah, right?
+He would have to be big, in order to lift me off my feet,” I scoffed, referring to my curvy self.
+Mother nature blessed me with a trunk full of junk and a set of airbags for good measure.
 Most of the guys I knew thought of a curvy girl as one candy bar away from obesity.
 I was forever being judged.
 Guys only ever wanted to date me for my boobs.
-Half of the time, I had to remind them where my eyes where whenever they were speaking to me.
+Half of the time, I had to remind them where my eyes were whenever they were speaking to me.